 Retaking the exam is, for many people, more difficult than taking the exam the first time.
-You’ll confront mental fatigue and doubt that you never experienced in your first attempt, and more problematically, you may find yourself with less time to prepare for the exam.
+You’ll confront mental fatigue and doubt that you never experienced in your first attempt, and more problematic, you may find yourself with less time to prepare for the exam.

 - More Practice Questions: Over 600 additional MBE practice questions beyond the 1,500 contained in the Pieper workbooks.

-After that week of study, you’ll view Lecture 1, which will provide a thorough recap of the topics while integrating MBE and MEE questions as the substantive concepts are discussed.
-Ideally, the lectures will serve as reassurance that you adequately prepared the week before and now are prepared to sit for the exam (at least within the substantive areas covered that week), but more important, they can serve as a safety net.
-You’ll likely see that there are concepts that you thought you understood, while in reality, you were missing parts of the big picture.
-In this way, the Concentrated Weekends will solidify and build upon your knowledge of the law so that you reinforce your understanding of key details and avoid recycling any misconceptions.
+After that week of study, you’ll view Lecture 1, which will provide a thorough recap of Contracts and UCC-2 while integrating MBE and MEE questions as each substantive subtopic is discussed.
+Ideally, the weekly lectures will serve as recap, reassuring you that you adequately prepared the week before and now are prepared to sit for the exam (at least within the substantive areas covered that week).
+Perhaps more important, the lectures will serve as a safety net; you’ll likely find that there are concepts that you thought you understood before, while in reality, you were missing parts of the big picture.
+In this way, the Concentrated Review will solidify and build upon your knowledge of the law so that you reinforce your understanding of key details, fill in gaps in your knowledge, and avoid recycling any misconceptions.

 You’ll then review and draft as part of Lecture 1 a Contracts and UCC-2 MEE, and, after completing the lecture, you’ll submit a Contracts and UCC-2 essay for personalized substantive and organizational feedback.
 You’ll also learn tips on how to approach and conquer Contracts and UCC-2 MBE questions (so that, e.g., you’ll be more likely to pick the correct answer once you’ve narrowed your choices to two) and you’ll complete additional Contracts and UCC-2 MBE questions for homework.